Well. I know people look up to me.

-- Made of Iron
+- Made of Iron.

-- Masquerading As The Unseen: In an early story, Foggy Nelson claimed he was the Man Without Fear to impress Karen Page.
+- Masquerading As the Unseen: In an early story, Foggy Nelson claimed he was the Man Without Fear to impress Karen Page.
 This led to Melvin Potter/the Gladiator targeting him in the belief he really was Daredevil, despite the fact it was Potter's costume shop he got his DD costume from.

-- Mythology Gag: Waid's run introduces a Shadow Archetype of sorts to Daredevil: Ikari, who has all of Daredevil's powers along with sight, which was accomplished by recreating Darevil's origin.
+- Mythology Gag: Waid's run introduces a Shadow Archetype of sorts to Daredevil: Ikari, who has all of Daredevil's powers along with sight, which was accomplished by recreating Daredevil's origin.
 Appropriately enough, his costume resembles Daredevil's original yellow and red.

-- Oh, Crap:
+- Oh, Crap!:

 - When the Masked Marauder realizes Daredevil is unaffected by his blinding eye beams.